 How your body processes isoflavones might also determine whether this remedy works for you.
 People who grew up in Asia, where soy is a dietary staple, have much lower rates of hot flashes than Americans do.
 In addition, more than half of Asian women produce the more active form of isoflavones, called equol.
 Less than a third of American women produce equol.

 Some studies have also looked at the potential benefits of soy-rich food sources, such as soybeans, soy flour, and soy nuts.
-But a 2010 review of 10 studies on the subject found little evidence that soy from food sources reduced hot flashes, vaginal dryness, or other menopause symptoms.
+But a of 10 studies on the subject found little evidence that soy from food sources reduced hot flashes, vaginal dryness, or other symptoms of menopause.

-While the jury’s out on how effective soy is for treatment of menopause symptoms, soy has other potential health benefits, too.
+While the jury’s out on how effective soy is for the treatment of symptoms associated with menopause, soy has other potential health benefits, too.

 It’s packed with nutrition